 “We are building new features for the next generation of an attribution product that will provide comprehensive measurement of ads, organic and commerce activities across Facebook Business Tools.
 We will provide more details and ways on access to the new attribution solution later this year.”

 We believe that emerging brands deserve the same expertise as larger brands to even the playing field.
-The folks we knew running brands told us they spent money and got poor results or they were unable to reach the people they hired to help them.
-We had to do something about this so we started an agency that is accessible and results-driven and we've made it our goal is to help 1,000 brands by 2030.
+The folks we knew running brands told us they spent money and got poor results.
+Or, they were unable to reach the people they hired to help them.
+We had to do something about this so we started an agency that is accessible and results-driven.
+We've made it our goal is to help 1,000 brands by 2030.

 The first step to see if we can help each other is an audit of your account.